Área de identidad

 The mandate of the Canadian Architectural Archives is to collect the work of Canadian architects and architectural firms of regional, national, and international significance.

-The Canadian Architectural Archives is one of four units in Archives and Special Collection, Libraries and Cultural Resources.
+The Canadian Architectural Archives is one of five units in Archives and Special Collection, Libraries and Cultural Resources.

 Administración de registros y políticas de recolección

 Architectural collections focus on Canadian architecture and emphasize the total documentation of an architectural firm and architectural and design practice.
 Collections are mainly acquired by donation and may include drawings, textual records, photographs, models, and oral history tapes and transcripts.

 The Canadian Architectural Archives is located in the LEED Gold certified Taylor Family Digital Library with holdings in state-of-the-art storage facilities in both the Taylor Family Digital Library (TFDL) and the High Density Library (HDL).

 The Canadian Architectural Archives was established in 1975 as a joint initiative of the University Library and the Faculty of Environmental Design with the mandate of collecting the work of Canadian architects.
 Most collections are acquired by donation and emphasize the entire output of an architectural practice in order to document design and architectural practice, as well as documenting the work of the firm itself.
 The CAA's holdings are extensive, and focus on the drawings and documents of 20th and 21st century Canadian architectural firms.
 The collections may consist of drawings, project and office files, models, photographs, and oral history tapes and transcripts.
 It attracts researchers and scholars from a regional, national and international and interdisciplinary research base and also serve the needs of practicing architects, architectural historians, and others concerned with the documentation of the built environment.

 A list of holdings is available at: http://asc.ucalgary.ca/caa

 Monday - Friday, 10:00 a.m. - 4:30 p.m.